Geographical Research: Research Methods and Steps

 Landslides can occur due to rainfall, vegetation cover, slope, soil type, and morphology.
 All of these conditions will differ in each region.

 There are areas whose morphology is in the form of hills, steep slopes, and high rainfall.
-However, there are also areas that have conditions that are reversed from the previous area.
+However, some areas have conditions that are reversed from the previous area.
 Well, it is these conditions that can cause the area to be prone to landslides or not.

-From this first study, it can be concluded that the dependent variable is a landslide event, because the landslide event was an impact or determined by other variables.
-While the independent variables are rainfall, vegetation cover, soil slope, soil type, and morphology.
+From this first study, it can be concluded that a dependent variable is a landslide event because the landslide event was an impact or determined by other variables.
+At the same time, the independent variables are rainfall, vegetation cover, soil slope, soil type, and morphology.

-Well, if the second example, will be taken from examples according to social-based geographic research, for example regarding the effects of the development of tourist areas on the community’s economy, as follows.
+Well, the second example will be taken from examples according to social-based geographic research, for example, regarding the effects of the development of tourist areas on the community’s economy, as follows.

-The easiest research to do generally discusses the development of tourist areas on the community’s economy.
+The most straightforward research to do discusses the development of tourist areas on the community’s economy.

 From this research, you will find several supporting factors.
 The first factor is transportation access to the location, such as road network and conditions.
 The second factor relates to the distance from the tourism location, strategic location or not.
 The last or third factor is the distribution of tourism spots.

-Before submitting research, the next steps in geographic research that you must pay attention to are choosing a theoretical basis.
-The goal is of course to be able to strengthen your research using theories, concepts and definitions systematically to carry out research.
-All scientific research must have a theoretical basis, it is not permissible to just make it.
-This theory has 3 functions, namely explaining, predicting, and controlling.
+Before submitting research, the next step in geographic research that you must pay attention to is choosing a theoretical basis.
+The goal is to strengthen your research by using theories, concepts, and definitions systematically to carry out research.
+All scientific research must have a theoretical basis; it is not permissible to make it.
+This theory has three functions, namely explaining, predicting, and controlling.

 The next step is to develop a research framework.
-The framework begins with the formulation of the problem and then explains the variables in the theoretical framework.
-The researcher will then analyze and compare the relationship between the two variables in his research, so that a frame of mind can be provided.
+The framework begins with formulating the problem and then explains the variables in the theoretical framework.
+The researcher will then analyze and compare the relationship between the two variables in his research to provide a frame of mind.
 Based on this research framework, the researcher will propose a hypothesis.

 After doing the seven steps above, the next step is a hypothesis.
 The hypothesis is a temporary statement or answer to the problem that has been formulated.
 However, this hypothesis may change after data collection.

-After preparing the hypothesis, we then enter into the research process, namely determining the population and also the sample to be studied. why do you need a sample?
+After preparing the hypothesis, we enter into the research process, namely determining the population and the sample to be studied.
+Why do you need an example?
 This is necessary to represent the population.
 The use of this sample will make the research simpler.

-Sampling certainly cannot be done haphazardly.
-There needs to be a certain technique in taking research samples.
+Sampling certainly must be done appropriately.
+There needs to be a certain technique for taking research samples.

-You also have to determine the data processing techniques that will be used in the research.
+You also have to determine the data processing techniques used in the research.
 There are a lot of data processing techniques.
 This is done so that research is more accurate.

 After the samples and data are obtained, the next process is data processing.
 Research data processing can use a particular software or use other supporting tools.